 iGaming News Page 794

 Dozens of publicly held interactive gaming companies are reporting, acquiring, floating, spinning off, merging, de-listing, rising and falling in stock markets all over the world.
-Each week IGN wraps the financial happenings of the Net betting biz from the previous week into a nifty little package just for you.
+Every Monday IGN wraps the financial happenings of the Net betting biz from the previous week into a nifty little package just for you.»

 Weekly Nambling Notes